facebook pixel

 Administrative – Procurement/Production, Distribution/Service, and Safety/Sanitation

-Director evaluation of a customer satisfaction assignment including recipe revision, nutrient analysis, and taste testing
+Director evaluation on a customer satisfaction assignment including recipe revision, nutrient analysis, and taste testing

 CRDN 1.2